Orientation made revolutionarily simple

 How to plan a route on the node network?

 At the spots where two or more hiking trails meet, a "junction point" has been given a number.
 On the signs, these numbers are depicted with a white circle on a green background.
 Hikers can choose any of these starting points and plan their route accordingly.
-With the practical digital route planner "GO Ostbelgien", junctions can be connected and round trips and routes can thus be designed individually within a very short time.
+With the practical digital route planner "Nodemapp Hike", junctions can be connected and round trips and routes can thus be designed individually within a very short time.

 The sequence of node-numbers should be noted or remembered in the correct order.
 Then, one could go to the self-chosen starting point and simply follow the signs to the next node.
 There are junction signs and intermediate signs to lead hikers.
 At the junctions, several directional alternatives are possible.
 The intermediate signs only point into one direction, namely the direction of the next junction.